Philosophy and Goals

 NTL LTER has computer facilities at the Hasler Laboratory and Trout Lake Station.

 Corinna Gries was hired as lead information manager in 2009 replacing Barbara Benson who is now retired but has led the team since 1983.
 Gries provides stability and continuity to information management and its linkage to our science.
 With a Ph.D in ecology, she is directly engaged in design of research and frequently serves as lead or co-author of ecological papers in addition to papers on information management.
 She consults with students and other researchers on research data management.
-Our assistant Information Manager and GIS specialist, Aaron Stephenson, received a M.S. in environmental monitoring and has worked in industry before joining our team in 2010.
+Our assistant Information Manager, Mark Gahler, joined our team in 2014.
 The laboratory manager, Paul Hanson, maintains the LAN and computers at the Center for Limnology with the help of student hourly staff.
 With a Ph.D. in Limnology, he is a frequent contributor to NTL publications.

 The client/server environment provides researchers with the powerful search and linkage capabilities of a relational database together with end-user query tools for simple, direct access.
 Currently, most NTL researchers and the public access data through the dynamic query application available on the NTL web site within the online data catalog that also supplies the supporting metadata.
 For more sophisticated queries a generic online interface is provided.
 With this tool, a researcher may retrieve information from the database to answer questions such as "What was the average epilimnetic chlorophyll concentration in Trout Lake during the ice-free season for each year since 1982?"
 The relational database supports the linking of the chlorophyll concentration table with the ice duration table, and the subsetting and aggregation that this request entails.